 Action # Title Description Total Funds Contributing per learning period.
 Students were also encouraged to utilize our 3D Printing opportunities as a creative outlet for designing and printing items of interest, which exposed them to additive manufacturing experiences within the CTE Manufacturing sector.
 1.6 Teachers and staff are qualified and appropriately assigned All students will have access to teachers who are fully credentialed and appropriately assigned to teach in their subject area of competence.
-Any teacher misassignments will be monitored and rectified, so that students are served according to the legal requirements. \$3,970,202.00 No 1.7 Title 1 - Intervention programs and personnel to support students Our students who struggle with academic performance need additional intervention and support personnel to effectively address their learning gaps.
-Federal funding is directed towards hiring.
-Literacy teachers and tutors, who will implement research-based educational strategies.
-We expect students will improve their performance on academic metrics. \$164,000.00 No 1.8 Professional Development to Support English Learners and LTELs Our ELD program follows the CA English Learner Roadmap for effective practices, and we provide professional development for staff to help serve English learners and LTELs with their language acquisition.
+Any teacher misassignments will be monitored and rectified, so that students are served according to the legal requirements. \$4,006,290.00 No 1.7 Professional Development to Support English Learners and LTELs Our ELD program follows the CA English Learner Roadmap for effective practices, and we provide professional development for staff to help serve English learners and LTELs with their language acquisition.
 We will do the following: Professional development for implementing the EL Tool Kit.
 Professional development for effective EL strategies, such as SIOP.
 Paraprofessionals in ELD SGI classes trained.
 EL Tutors trained.
 Training in Individualized English Language Development Plan (IELDP).
-Professional learning communities, workshops and conferences for staff.
-Professional development on our Newcomer curriculum to support non-native English speaking students. \$5,000.00 Yes Our English Language learners reclassification rate are below the state average, and will need additional support from faculty and support staff Dago 42 of 422

-Action # Title Description Total Funds Contributing who employ effective strategies that will help improve students' ELPAC scores.
+Professional development on our Newcomer curriculum to support non-native English speaking students.
+Our English Language learners reclassification rate are below the state average, and will need additional support from faculty and support staff who employ effective strategies that will help improve students' ELPAC scores.
 To address this need, they will be served by trained EL Paraprofessionals or other trained bilingual support personnel.
 This includes, but is not limited to EL Tutors, ELD Leads, support staff, ELD Small Group Instruction, and supplementary materials for the ELD program as needed.
-Trainings could include, but are not limited to developing an EL Tool Kit, implementing effective EL strategies using SIOP (Sheltered Instruction Observational Protocol), and scaffolding strategies such as modeling, building schema, contextualization, and others.
+Training scould include, but are not limited to developing an EL Tool Kit, implementing effective EL strategies using SIOP (Sheltered) \$8,000.00 Yes

+Action # Title Description Total Funds Contributing Instruction Observational Protocol), and scaffolding strategies such as modeling, building schema, contextualization, and others.
 Additionally, workshops, conferences and professional learning communities provide information that will build the capacity of faculty and staff to increase student performance.
 We expect that our English learners' ELPAC scores, as well as the reclassification rate, will increase as a result of the personalized academic support and attention they will receive from qualified personnel.
-DRAFI

-Goa l# D Description Type of Goal 2 S Students Will Gain Skills for College and Career-Readiness: Broad Goal This is a broad goal for helping students gain skills for college and career-readiness for all students, including low-income, English learners and foster youth students.
+Goal # Description Type of Goal 2 Students Will Gain Skills for College and Career-Readiness: Broad Goal This is a broad goal for helping students gain skills for college and career-readiness for all students, including low-income, English learners and foster youth students.

-Priority 1: Basic (Conditions of Learning)

-Priority 2: State Standards (Conditions of Learning)

-Priority 4: Pupil Achievement (Pupil Outcomes)

-Priority 7: Course Access (Conditions of Learning)

-Priority 8: Other Pupil Outcomes (Pupil Outcomes)
+, , , , , , , , , , , , , , , , , , , , Priority 1: Basic (Conditions of Learning) Priority 2: State Standards (Conditions of Learning) Priority 4: Pupil Achievement (Pupil Outcomes) Priority 7: Course Access (Conditions of Learning) Priority 8: Other Pupil Outcomes (Pupil Outcomes)